-Disability Discrimination is when a person with disability is treated unfairly because of their disability compared to a person without a disability, under the Federal Disability Discrimination Act 1992 (DDA).
+Disability Discrimination is when a person with disability is treated unfairly because of their disability compared to a person without a disability, under the Disability Discrimination Act 1992 (Cth) or DDA.

-The DDA makes Disability Discrimination unlawful and provides people with disability and their associates the right to lodge a complaint if they feel Disability Discrimination has occurred.
+The DDA makes discrimination unlawful and provides people with disability and their associates the right to lodge a complaint if they feel discrimination has occurred.

 The federal Disability Discrimination Act (1992) (DDA) makes it illegal to harass or discriminate against a person with disability or their associate, on the basis of disability, in the areas of: